BestTimesToVisit.com Logo

 activity

-Soak your cares away in the mineral-rich, geothermally heated pools of Sol Duc Hot Springs, nestled in a tranquil forest setting.
-The natural warmth is incredibly restorative after a day of hiking.
-Consider staying overnight at the historic lodge for a truly immersive and relaxing escape.
+Soak your cares away in the mineral-rich, geothermally heated waters of Sol Duc Hot Springs, nestled amidst a serene forest setting.
+The natural warmth is especially inviting after a day of hiking, offering a perfect blend of relaxation and rejuvenation.

 Explore the Quinault Rainforest's Giant Trees